 How We Can Help with Your Punitive Damage Case

 The punitive damages attorneys at the Baumgartner Law Firm have been helping families maximize damages for over three decades in punitive damage cases.
-The list of multimillion dollar cases we have handled is exhaustive.
-Or success is based upon or experience and the commitment to justice for our clients.
+The list of multimillion-dollar cases we have handled is exhaustive.
+Our personal injury success is based on our experience and commitment to justice for our clients.

-We take a very aggressive approach to helping you win cases involving gross negligence and punitive damages.
+Our punitive damage lawyers in Houston are very aggressive in helping you win cases involving gross negligence and punitive damages.

-Why Hire Us for Your Punitive Damage Case?
+Why Hire Us for an Exemplary or Punitive Damage Case?

-- Because we limit the number of cases that we accept, we can dedicate to your punitive damage claim the time and resources necessary to maximize your damages.
-We are extremely simple selective in the cases that we agreed to pursue to provide maximum personal service to you and your family.
+- Because we limit the number of cases we accept, we can dedicate the time and resources to your punitive damage claim to maximize your damages.
+We are selective in the cases we agree to pursue to provide maximum personal service to you and your family.

-- Our track record of excellence extends over 35 years. we routinely receive referrals from defense attorneys that we have worked against over the years when their friends or family members or severely injured or killed.
+- Our track record of excellence extends over 35 years.
+We routinely receive referrals from defense attorneys we have worked against when their friends or family members are severely injured or killed.

-- Our firm has been recognized for excellence numerous times over the years including:
+- Our founder Greg Baumgartner holds double law degrees, is a graduate of Trial Lawyers College, and has been recognized for excellence numerous times over the years, including: